AymanElshehawy/db-fundamental/section-11-database-engines/aria.md

 # Aria
+-  Created by Michael Widenius
+- Very similar to MyISAM
+- Crash-safe unlike MyISAM
+- Not owned by Oracle
+- Designed specially for MariaDB (MySQL Fork)
+- In MariaDB 10.4 all systems tables are `Aria`

-- Aria is a storage engine used in the MariaDB relational database management system.
+Aria is a storage engine used in the MariaDB relational database management system.
 MariaDB is a fork of MySQL and was created by the original developers of MySQL after concerns arose over the acquisition of MySQL by Oracle Corporation.
 Aria is designed to be a replacement for the MyISAM storage engine, providing enhanced features and improvements.

 - Key features and characteristics of the Aria storage engine include: